serverless/serverless/docs/01-guide/11-environment-variable-handling.md

 ## Javascript

-You can use [dotenv](https://www.npmjs.com/package/dotenv) to to load files with environment variables.
+You can use [dotenv](https://www.npmjs.com/package/dotenv) to load files with environment variables.
 Those variables can be set during your CI process or locally and then packaged and deployed together with your function code.

 ## Python

-You can use [python-dotenv](https://github.com/theskumar/python-dotenv) to to load files with environment variables.
+You can use [python-dotenv](https://github.com/theskumar/python-dotenv) to load files with environment variables.
 Those variables can be set during your CI process or locally and then packaged and deployed together with your function code.

 ## Java